Continuous Integration

 Find variables for Gitlab CI in the Gitlab web interface: Settings > CI/CD > Variables.

-Click “Add Variable” and name it WLE_CREDENTIALS
+Click “Add Variable” and name it WLE_CREDENTIALS.
+Its value should be an API-Token, which

 For public projects make sure to enable “Protect variable” to prevent unmerged merge requests from being able to access the CI variable.